Deir Yassin massacre: End of resistance and further killings

 As a result to the rapid work of the Palmach, the fighting was over by about 11:00 am.
 Some villagers escaped and Jewish wounded were treated.
 At about 11:30 am Cohen was evacuated.
 Meanwhile, the Palmachniks and the revisionists went house to house to "clean up" (Note: This phrase is used in many sources and appears to be a euphemism to describe the killing of remaining villagers) and secure them.
 Pa'il met Weg and urged him to get out of Deir Yassin: "get away from here!
 Don't get mixed up with the Irgun and Stern Gang [Lehi]."
 The Palmach unit withdrew to Camp Schneller soon thereafter.
 Pa'il regretted asking Weg to leave: "To this very day I am haunted by the mistake I made.
 I shouldn't have let Yaki and his men leave, but I didn't imagine there was going to be a massacre there.
 If those Palmach guys had stayed, the dissidents wouldn't have dared to commit a massacre.
 If we saw that, we would have cocked our guns and told them to stop."

-In 1972, Raanan told a journalist that his men had found the house were Segal had fallen.
+In 1972, Raanan told a journalist that his men had found the house where Segal had fallen.
 Nine people in a nearby house that the attackers intended to blow open surrendered, including a woman and a child.
 The person with the Bren machine gun, shouted "This is for Yiftah [Segal's nom de guerre]!" and gunned them down.
 Yisrael Natach was a member of the Shai and were on the day stationed in Ein Karem.
 He heard stories from the arriving villagers that fled Deir Yassin that one Arab fighter had disguised himself as a woman which triggered the attackers' rage: